Does Fibroid Surgery Cause Infertility? 3 Reasons Not to Fear Your Procedure

 Working with a fertility expert also means that you can discuss any worries about your fibroids or other concerns regarding fertility holistically to make sure you have the big picture on your fertility outlook.
 Rather than thinking of your surgery as a stressful or fearful event, use the opportunity to learn about your body and how you can set your new family off in the right direction.

 With the right mindset and a team of positive, patient-centered specialists, this can be a time to learn about your fertility and help your body have a healthier future pregnancy.

 Learn More About Your Procedure with Kofinas Fertility Group

 Kofinas Fertility Group offers you an expert team that specializes in fibroid care and fertility preservation.
 Our staff will ease your current pain associated with fibroids, but also give you an excellent chance to have a healthy future pregnancy by selecting the right procedure for your issues.

 Whether you're ready to pursue fibroid surgery or are curious about what the procedures entail, Kofinas Fertility Group is her to guide you along the way.
+New legislation passed by the New York Assembly known as FAFTA may be able to help too.
 To learn more about fibroids and how they affect you, feel free to give us a call or schedule an appointment.